nickabattista/Grail_Tablet/README.txt

 Lab website: http://battistn.pages.tcnj.edu/
 Github: http://github.org/nickabattista

-Dept of Math and Statistics
+Dept of Mathematics and Statistics
 School of Science
 The College of New Jersey (TCNJ)